-This is a technique of data collection which the researcher applied in drawing inferences based on the information which was collected about the target population.
-Under sample design, the researcher collected data by using probability and simple technique, with the collection of data from a sample units (purposive/judge mental sample) that was selected from the target population with the intention that they represent the population.
+This was a technique of data collection which the researcher applied in drawing inferences based on the information which was collected about the target population.
+Under sample design, the researcher collected data by using purposive random sampling, with the collection of data from a sample units (purposive/judge mental sample) that was selected from the target population with the intention that they represent the population.